COMMON NAME: Turkey vulture

 Open country, roosts in large congregations in secluded woods.

-Usually on the ground under cover, sometimes in caves.
+Usually on the ground under cover, sometimes in caves or abandoned sheds/structures.
 Lays two eggs.

 Turkey vultures feed on carrion, which they locate by smell or possibly vision.
 They are often seen feeding in groups on large items but will eat almost anything.